-Syllabus and Suggested Schedule: Introduction to Humanities, Spring 2021
+Syllabus and Suggested Schedule for student facing mini-course: Introduction to Humanities, Spring 2021

-Syllabus and Suggested Schedule: Open OKState Creative Commons Bootcamp
+Syllabus and Suggested Schedule for mini bootcamp: Open OKState Creative Commons Bootcamp

 “Creative Commons Licenses” in Exploring Open by Kathy Essmiller is an adaptation of the Creative Commons Certificate published as of 2020 (the “Original Work”), licensed by Creative Commons under a Creative Commons Attribution 4.0 International License .
 This adaptation is made and published by Oklahoma State University Libraries (the “Adapter”) under a Creative Commons Attribution 4.0 International License.
 The Adapter modified the Original Work in the following respects: curated content to facilitate engagement with the basics of Creative Commons licenses as a basis for further exploration, and localization of the resource for use by faculty, instructors, and students in the Oklahoma State University community.
 Using the Original Work or the Adapted Work does not mean the individual doing so has earned a CC Certificate, nor may any organization or individual offer a “CC Certificate.”
 Note that the trademarks of Creative Commons and the Adapter are the property of their owners and require permission to reuse.
 Anyone who wants to take the CC Certificate is welcome to register here: https://certificates.creativecommons.org.”